qilingframework/rtfd.io/docs/extension.md

 title: How to add Loader, Architecture or Operating System into Qiling Framework
 ---

-There are 3 major pats in Qiling Framework.
+There are 3 major parts in Qiling Framework.

 ### Loader
-This parts should contain:
+This part should contain:

 - File identifier: which os, which arch
 - Loader itself
 - Mapping for shellcode.
-The the OS support shellcode
+The OS supported shellcode
 - stack, memory and heap setup
 - ENV setup
 - ARGV setup